 Whilst a position like this can provide someone with a wonderful life opportunity, the position is not for everyone.
 Let’s have a look at what kind of person it takes, to travel around the world and help people in difficulty.

-It probably goes without saying but if you do have intentions of taking on a job position such as this, you must be a qualified nurse in your home country.
+It probably goes without saying but if you do have intentions of taking on a job position such as this, you must be a qualified nurse, and you can get these qualifications by enrolling in one of the accelerated BSN programs in PA.
 In some cases, if you are studying, you may find that your college offers an internship-style travel experience, but generally speaking only those who are fully qualified can take up this kind of opportunity.

 The ideal candidate for this kind of position is not just someone who is a qualified nurse, but also someone who loves to travel and explore new places.
 I have spoken to many people in the past who took advantage of an opportunity like this, only to dislike the change in location and culture.
 If you don’t like to travel or discover new places, this can have a negative impact on your job, meaning that this is probably not the opportunity for you.

 Your emotions will be tested to the max when you take on a position such as this, and almost every aspect of the position will test a different emotion.
 Aside from everything else, it is worth remembering that you are going to be living and working in a different culture with a different way of life, something which can be difficult.
 If you are operating a poor area then you will find that equipment is hard to come by, and you could also see terrible consequences of an illness which in your home country is considered minor.
 The trials and tribulations of this kind of position will test both your mental and emotional strength, and you must be prepared for that.